 Ecology is an interdisciplinary field of study that examines how living organisms interact with each other and with their environment, as well as the solutions that prevent and reduce negative environmental impacts.
-Students seeking a master’s in ecology will find different career opportunities due to the interdisciplinary nature of the degree that includes jobs in environmental protection, conservation, forestation, wildlife management, wetland science, restoration and more.
+Due to the interdisciplinary nature of the degree, students seeking a master’s in ecology will find a diversity of career opportunities that includes jobs in environmental protection, conservation, forestation, wildlife management, wetland science, restoration, and more.

-Ecologists work in private biological and engineering firms, research centers, state parks, federal agencies, health systems and academia.
-Whether students want to explore the migratory behaviors of an endangered species or advise policy makers on environmental issues, a master’s in ecology from Florida Tech provides the rigorous classroom study, laboratory research and extensive hands-on experience to prepare students for a career in ecology.
+Ecologists work in private biological and engineering firms, research centers, state parks, federal agencies, health systems, and academia.
+Whether students want to explore the migratory behaviors of an endangered species or advise policy makers on environmental issues, a master’s in ecology from Florida Tech provides the rigorous classroom study, laboratory research, and extensive fieldwork to prepare students for a career in ecology.

-A wide range of organisms and ecosystems can be studied in ecology and the approaches can be observational, experimental and theoretical, or a combination of these.
+A wide range of organisms and ecosystems can be studied in ecology, and the approaches can be observational, experimental, or theoretical, or a combination of these.
 Research is a foundation of every master’s in ecology degree at Florida Tech, giving students a chance to build subject matter expertise for leadership roles in the workplace.

-When searching for the best ecology graduate programs, look no further than Florida Tech.
-The program is the perfect choice for graduate students interested in the ecological issues facing the environment today and for those individuals interested in work as environmental educators.
-Ecology is one of the specializations in the Florida Tech graduate biology program that also includes biotechnology, marine biology and cell and molecular biology.
+When searching for the best ecology graduate program, look no further than Florida Tech.
+The program is the perfect choice for graduate students interested in the ecological issues facing the environment today, and for those individuals interested in work as environmental educators.

 Some of the research topics studied and published by students working towards and master’s in ecology include: